agiraudet/boidsServ/README.md

 * __[Q]__ Exit the program.

 ## Dependecies
-* [SLD2](https://www.libsdl.org/) is used for all vidoe rendering, and input management.
+* [SLD2](https://www.libsdl.org/) is used for all video rendering, and input management.
 * [CPTL](https://github.com/vit-vit/CTPL) is used for threadPooling (but is already included in the code as a header).

 ## Structure and how to use